brille/brille/docs/module/grids.rst

     \end{tikzpicture}

-There are two exposed implementations of the triangulated grid.
+There are two exposed implementations of the triangulated grid, both detailed below under the headings `Simple`_ and `Hierarchy`_.

 Simple
 ^^^^^^